Graduate School of Arts and Sciences

 In order to qualify for the degree of Master of Fine Arts in music, the candidate must complete a two-year residency at Brandeis, ordinarily computed as 12 courses in the fall and spring semesters at the graduate level, and must meet the specific requirements for the degree as set forth under "Musicology and Music Composition and Theory, Requirements for the Master of Fine Arts Degree," in a later section of this Bulletin.
 Two copies of the thesis or composition must be submitted to the program chair in final form by the date specified in the current academic calendar.
 Students entering graduate programs with a master's thesis requirement must electronically deposit their thesis to ProQuest ETD.

-When a justifiable and legitimate reason is presented, a limited-term embargo will be granted.
-Students should first consult with their thesis advisor about the option to embargo before choosing among the embargo options during the thesis submission process.
+Students have the option to select a limited-term embargo during the ProQuest ETD thesis submission process.
+Students should first consult with their thesis advisor about the option to embargo before choosing among the embargo options during submission.

 The Master of Fine Arts degree must be earned within five years from the inception of full-time graduate study at Brandeis.

 A postbaccalaureate student is a student who holds a bachelor's degree and is working in an approved course of study in one of the following areas: mathematics or studio art.

 Postbaccalaureate programs may not be pursued concurrently with other formal degree work.
 Students who subsequently become candidates for graduate degrees are subject to the Graduate School's policy regarding transfer credit toward graduate degrees.